All Episodes

 Because now the enemy, knowing what we're doing, having that leaked by the New York Times, knowing how we are tracing the phone calls, is doing something different.

-Two weeks ago in the desert here in California, in a small town, a small convenience store was broken into, and these uh phones you can buy that have a certain number of minutes on them, a couple of hours on them, a total, you know, a limited number of minutes you can find and then they're throwaway.
+Two weeks ago in the desert here in California, in a small town, a small convenience store was broken into, and these phones you can buy that have a certain number of minutes on them, a couple of hours on them, a total, you know, a limited number of minutes you can find, and then they're throwaway, 180 of those were stolen.

-That that number can then just be thrown away if it isn't somebody trying to evade the NSA.
+Now, who do you think stole 180 phones with a limited number of minutes on them that that number can then just be thrown away if it isn't somebody trying to evade the NSA?

-You gotta call you gotta connect the dots here.
+You got to connect the dots here.

 We're not talking about your call to Aunt Mabel.

-Now, yesterday, in the further display, uh as if the Roberts hearing for confirmation to the Supreme Court or the Alito hearing for confirmation to the Supreme Court was not enough to convince you that the Democrats are a mean-spirited, partisan, caterwalling, bloviating group of negative naysayers of people who have no plan, no clue, and no hope except hate Bush.
+Now, yesterday, in the further display, as if the Roberts hearing for confirmation to the Supreme Court or the Alito hearing for confirmation to the Supreme Court was not enough to convince you that the Democrats are a mean-spirited, partisan, caterwalling, bloviating group of negative naysayers, of people who have no plan, no clue, and no hope except hate Bush.

 That's all they've got.

-Umvinced yet, you would have been convinced in the Gonzalez hearings.
+If you are not convinced yet, you would have been convinced in the Gonzalez hearings.

 What answer did he expect?